Transparent Self-Healing

 Selector-based healing (Mabl, Testim, Katalon) guesses alternative selectors when the original breaks.
 The guess can latch onto the wrong element, creating false passes that mask real bugs.

 Intent-based tools (Momentic, testRigor) are more resilient but opaque.
-Engineers describe them as a 'black box.'
-When the AI adapts, nobody can explain why.
+Engineers describe them as a 'black box' when they cannot inspect why the tool chose a specific action.

 The workflow today vs. with Zerocheck